haskellcamargo/skype-unofficial-client/README.md

 ##### What is this?

-A unofficial client of Skype for Linux, running on top of Node Webkit.
+An unofficial client of Skype for Linux, running on top of Node Webkit.

 ![](https://raw.githubusercontent.com/haskellcamargo/skype-unofficial-client/master/resource/example/demo.png)